oborogri/MyTweet-node/README.md

 Author and owner: Grigore Oboroceanu
 ## Installation
 Download or clone project in GitHUb and import to suitable IDE.
 Create new user account for testing the app.
-Admin user may login with email: admin@wit.ie and password: secret
+Admin user may login with email: 'admin@wit.ie' and password: 'adminkey'
 ##Source tree
 The repo source tree comprises two main branches: master and dev, and several branches for each of the app main features.
 The final changes are merged into dev and master and tagged as releases V-01 to v-06